fish-quant/fq-segmentation/docs/getting-started.md

     3. **Start Jupyter engine**: `imjoy --jupyter`
     4. **Connect** ImJoy to Jupyter Engine with 🚀 button.

-We also provide **Jupyter notebooks** for these workflows, which we recommend for more experienced Python users.
+We also provide **Jupyter notebooks** for these workflows, which we recommend only for more experienced Python users.